 There were giraffes, lemurs, monkeys, cheetahs, gazelles, antelope, and hyenas.

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'cheetah.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.

 Did You Know?

-Slender, long-legged cat (Acinonyx jubatus) that lives on open plains of southern, central, and eastern Africa, and in the Middle East, where it is all but extinct.
-The fastest land animal in the world over short distances, it can reach a speed as great as 71 mph (114 kph).
-Its claws differ from those of other cats in being only partly retractable and in lacking protective sheaths.
-Like cats in the genus Felis, cheetahs purr rather than roar.
-The cheetah grows to about 55 in.
+A cheetah is a slender, long-legged cat that lives on the plains of Africa and in the Middle East, where it is threatened with extinction.
+It is the fastest land animal in the world over short distances and can reach a speed of 60 mph (100 kph).
+Its claws differ from those of other cats in being only partly retractable and lacking protective sheaths.
+Cheetahs purr rather than roar.
+Cheetahs grow to about 55 in.
 (140 cm) long, excluding the 29-31-in.
-(75-80-cm) tail, and weighs 75–119 lbs (34–54 kg).
-The adult's coarse fur is sandy yellow above, white below, and covered with small black spots; a black streak runs down the face from the corner of each eye.
-The cheetah hunts by day, alone or in small groups.
+(75-80-cm) tail, and weigh 110-130 lbs.
+(50-60 kg).
+Their coarse fur is sandy yellow above, white below, and covered with small black spots; a black streak runs down the face from the corner of each eye.

 : a large wild cat that lives in Asia and Africa and that can run very fast

 CHEETAH Defined for Kids

 Definition of cheetah for Students